ionic-team/getting-started-iv-react/README.md

 };
 ```

-Then update `Home.tsx` to display the `vaultIsLocked` value along with the session.
+Finally, update `Home.tsx` to display the `vaultIsLocked` value along with the session.

 ```JSX
 <IonItem>